 This ground beef enchilada skillet has all of the flavors of enchiladas that you love in an easy one-pan meal!
 It’s gluten-free and can be modified to be paleo and AIP.

-This ground beef enchilada skillet is a healthy take on this classic family favorite using almond flour tortillas, ground beef, homemade enchilada sauce, and butternut squash for hidden veggies!
-Top this dish with dairy-free sour cream, avocado, and cilantro and this is a hit for the whole family!
+Enchiladas are such a cozy classic, but after going gluten-free and nightshade-free, I had to make quite a bit of changes!
+This ground beef enchilada skillet is a healthy take on this classic family favorite, using almond flour tortillas, ground beef, homemade enchilada sauce, and butternut squash for hidden veggies!
+Top this dish with dairy-free sour cream, avocado, and cilantro, and it is a hit for the whole family!

 The Ingredients for the Ground Beef Enchilada Skillet